-- UMF Escort Program: The UMF Escort Program, under the direct supervision of the UMF Director of Public Safety/Chief of Police, provides evening escort service to students, employees and guests.
+- Scott Hall Alcohol Program- Students in Scott Hall learned different information about alcohol and how to stay safe if consuming alcohol, completed a "drunk" goggle obstacle course, and played games where they had to answer alcohol safety facts.
+They also were given the option of reviewing an Alcohol Safety PowerPoint - Winter Mocktails- Student staff in Scott Hall held an event where students could order a mocktail, learn about safe ways to consume alcohol, as well as the risks associated with overconsumption - Sex and Chocolate- Staff in Scott Hall held a program where students played a Jeopardy style game to learn about sexual health and safe sex practices - UMF Escort Program: The UMF Escort Program, under the direct supervision of the UMF Director of Public Safety/Chief of Police, provides evening escort service to students, employees and guests.
 This service is available during night time hours and escort requests can be made by calling 207-778-7400.
 This service provides an escort to individuals walking from one point on campus to another point on campus. - Printed Crime Prevention Materials: The UMF Department of Public Safety/Campus Police prints and distributes numerous brochures and handouts relating to sexual assault prevention, crime prevention, Residence Hall safety tips and emergency reporting procedures.
-These handouts are provided to all firstyear students at Centralized Check-In and also posted on residence hall bulletin boards. - Crime Prevention Presentations: Officers will conduct crime prevention and substance abuse awareness programs in Residence Halls and elsewhere on campus throughout the year, upon written request to the UMF Director of Public Safety/Chief of Police.
+These handouts are provided to all first-year students at Centralized Check-In and also posted on residence hall bulletin boards. - Crime Prevention Presentations: Officers will conduct crime prevention and substance abuse awareness programs in Residence Halls and elsewhere on campus throughout the year, upon written request to the UMF Director of Public Safety/Chief of Police.
 The Police Sergeant coordinating the event will meet with the faculty, staff or event organizer and develop the appropriate campus safety informational presentation, catering to the audience. - Event Security: UMF Department of Public Safety/Campus Police works with event organizers to ensure that events are being held safely for participants.
-Students hired and trained as Event Security are available upon written request and will assist Campus Police Officers at the Halloween Dance, the Spring Fling Dance, the Multi-Cultural Dance, and other events during Spring Fling weekend. - Social Media: The UMF Department of Public Safety/Campus Police will post public safety and University related notifications, events and/or status updates on its Facebook page (University of Maine at Farmington Campus Police Department) and Instagram (UMF Campus Police / #umfpubsafealerts).
+Student employees hired and trained as Event Security are available upon written request and will assist Campus Police Officers at the Halloween Dance, the Spring Fling Dance, the Multi-Cultural Dance, and other events during Spring Fling weekend, if need be.

+• Social Media: The UMF Department of Public Safety/Campus Police will post public safety and University related notifications, events and/or status updates on its Facebook page (University of Maine at Farmington Campus Police Department) and Instagram (UMF Campus Police / #umfpubsafealerts).
 These notifications include parking information, parking bans, road closures for events, UMF sporting or special events being held on campus, new State Law updates, events being held around Franklin County (non-UMF specific), etc.